Lamb Massaman Curry

 Pour onto the lamb and potatoes.

 Top up with water if needed until the meat and potatoes are covered.

-Cover and cook for around 2 ½ hours at 170C.
+Cover and cook for around 3 hours at 150C.
 Check on it around halfway to make sure the liquid is not evaporating too fast which can happen if the casserole lid is not a good fit.
-At the end of cooking time check meat is tender, if not then put back in oven for another 30 minutes.
+At the end of cooking time check meat is tender, also that the potatoes are cooked correctly, if not then put back in oven for another 30 minutes.
 Stir the pan to mix in any oil that may have separated or skim off some oil if there is too much.
 Let the lamb rest in the covered casserole pot for 10 minutes before serving.
 Note, this can be cooked on the hob under a very low heat but you will have to check and stir from time to time to prevent sticking.
 I find that the oven works better for me.

 UPDATE.
 Comments box added.